varnerlab/CHEME-1800-Computing-Book/_build/html/_sources/unit-2-data/vectors-matricies-nla.md

 \det\left(\mathbf{A}\right) = 0
 ```

 The determinant condition is an easy theoretical test to check for a unique solution to a homogenous system of linear algebraic equations.

-However, in practice, the determinant directly can be computationally expensive to compute.
-Alternatively, existence can also be checked by computing the [rank](https://en.wikipedia.org/wiki/Rank_(linear_algebra)) of matrix $\mathbf{A}$.
-If a matrix is less than full rank, then $\det{\left(\mathbf{A}\right)}=0$.
+Existence can also be checked by computing the rank: if a matrix is less than full rank, then $\det{\left(\mathbf{A}\right)}=0$.
 ````

 <!-- There are many different ways to compute rank, however, we'll use the [rank](https://docs.julialang.org/en/v1/stdlib/LinearAlgebra/#LinearAlgebra.rank) function in [Julia](https://julialang.org). -->